oplS17projects/FP1/README.md

 ```
 showing that the first "t" seen by this method is the last one in the string.

-Use of the "and" and "or" procedures allows for different patterns to be tested in the same line of code, for example:
+Use of the "and" and "or" procedures allows for different patterns to be tested in the same line of code; for example:

 ```racket
 (match foo